 However … sometimes that’s actually not enough because you are dealing with a customer who has completely lost control.

-(Sadly, I’ve heard from some New York Metropolitan Area business owner clients who deal with a large volume of customers that this kind of behavior has increased over recent years; which I find concerning for our culture.)
+(Sadly, I’ve heard from some Greater New York City business owner clients who deal with a large volume of customers that this kind of behavior has increased over recent years; which I find concerning for our culture.)

 So, here are some ideas for that particular circumstance…

-Dealing With Angry Customers: A Plan For New York Metropolitan Area Business Owners
+Dealing With Angry Customers: A Plan For Greater New York City Business Owners

 “Great minds think alike, but fools seldom differ.” ~ English Proverb

 Last week, I wrote about handling upset customers, and I laid out a simple four-step method: